-We recognize that different funding sources carry different requirements for eligibility and different rules for operations, financing, and sustaining low-income housing units.
-It is SHA's job to make funding and administrative differences as invisible to tenants/participants as we can, so low-income people are best able to navigate the housing choices and rental assistance programs SHA offers.
-We also consider it SHA's job to design our housing operations to bridge differences among programs/fund sources and to promote consolidated requirements, wherever possible.
-It is also incumbent on us to use our MTW authority to minimize administrative inefficiencies from differing rules and to seek common rules, where possible, to enhance cost effectiveness, as well as reduce the administrative burden on tenants.
+We recognize that varying funding sources carry different requirements for eligibilities, and rules for sustaining low-income housing units through operations and financing.
+It is SHA's job to present funding and administrative differences as seamlessly as possible to our residents and participants.
+Our goal is for low-income families to be able to navigate the housing choices and rental assistance programs SHA offers.
+It is also our job to design our housing operations to bridge differences among programs/fund sources, and to promote consolidated requirements.
+It is also incumbent on us to use our own and MTW authority to minimize administrative inefficiencies from differing rules.
+We seek common rules, where possible, to enhance cost effectiveness and reduce the administrative burden on tenants.

-This principle has led to several administrative successes, including use of a single set of admissions and lease/tenant requirements for Low-Income Public Housing and project-based Housing Choice Voucher tenants in the same property.
+This principle has led to several administrative successes, including use of a single set of admissions and lease/tenant requirements for Low Income Public Housing and project-based Housing Choice Voucher tenants in the same property.
 Similarly, we have joint funder agreements for program and financial reporting and inspections on low-income housing projects with multiple local and state funders.

-An important corollary is SHA's involvement in a community-wide network of public, non-profit and for-profit housing providers, service and educational providers and coalitions designed to rationalize and maximize housing dollars, whatever the source, and supportive services and educational/training resources to create a comprehensive integrated housing and services program city- and county-wide.
-As such, not only is SHA's LAMP designed to create a cohesive whole of SHA housing programs, it is also intended to be flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and out of poverty.
+An important corollary is SHA's involvement in a community-wide network of public, nonprofit and for-profit housing providers, service and educational providers, and coalitions designed to rationalize and maximize housing dollars.
+SHA's city and county wide partnership with supportive services and educational/training resources to create a comprehensive integrated housing + services program is vital to our success.
+SHA's LAMP is designed to create a cohesive whole of SHA housing programs.
+It is intentionally flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and poverty.

-2. In order to support and promote property performance and financial accountability at the lowest appropriate level, SHA will operate a robust project and portfolio-based budgeting, management and reporting system of accountability.
+2. In order to support and promote property performance and financial accountability at the lowest appropriate level, SHA will operate a robust project and portfolio-based budgeting, management, and reporting system of accountability.